GoogleCloudPlatform/datacatalog-tag-engine/docs/manual_deployment.md

     	```
 <br>

-6. Enable the required APIs in QUEUE_PROJECT and create two cloud task queues.
+6. Enable the required APIs in `$QUEUE_PROJECT` and create two cloud task queues.
 The first queue is used to queue the entire job while the second is used to queue individual work items.
 If a task fails, a second one will get created due to `max-attempts=2`:

 	```
  	gcloud config set project $QUEUE_PROJECT